-Configuration files in a Cloudera Search deployment include:
+Files on which the configuration of a Cloudera Search deployment are based include:

-• Solr config files stored in ZooKeeper.
-Copies of these files exist on all Solr servers:
+Solr files stored in ZooKeeper.
+Copies of these files exist on all Solr servers.

-- solrconfig.xml: Contains Solr configuration parameters.

-- schema.xml: Contains configuration that specifies the fields a document can contain, and how those fields are processed when adding documents to the index, or when querying those fields.
+- solrconfig.xml: Contains the parameters for configuring Solr. - schema .xml: Contains all of the details about which fields your documents can contain, and how those fields should be dealt with when adding documents to the index, or when querying those fields.

-- Files copied from hadoop-conf in HDFS configurations to Solr servers:
+Files are copied from hadoop-conf in HDFS configurations to Solr servers:

 - core-site.xml

 - hdfs-site.xml

 - ssl-client.xml

 - hadoop-env.sh

 - topology.map

 - topology.py

-- Cloudera Manager manages the following configuration files:
+Cloudera Manager manages the following configuration files:

-- cloudera-monitor.properties

-- cloudera-stack-monitor.properties
+- cloudera-monitor.properties - cloudera-stack-monitor.properties

-- Logging and security configuration files:
+The following files are used for logging and security configuration:

 - log4j.properties

 - jaas.conf

 - solr.keytab

 - sentry-site.xml

-You can use parcels or packages to deploy Search.
+Search can be deployed using parcels or packages.
 Some files are always installed to the same location and some files are installed to different locations based on whether the installation is completed using parcels or packages.